graviraja/100-Days-of-NLP/applications/question-answering/README.md

 **Note: Please raise an issue for any suggestions, corrections, and feedback.**

-# Textual Question Answering

-In this class, we will look into textual based question answering applications.

 ## Basic Question Answering with Dynamic Memory Networks.ipynb

 Dynamic Memory Network (DMN) is a neural network architecture which processes input sequences and questions, forms episodic memories, and generates relevant answers.